-- I have a degree from the University of East London, a Diploma in Psychology from London University, and a qualification (Cert.
+- I have a degree from the University of East London, a Diploma in Psychology (with a research module) from London University, and a qualification (Cert.
 Ed. with Distinction) to teach in further and higher education.

 - I am an Accredited Member of that organisation and abide by their Code of Ethics.